ndabAP/plotly-js-material-design-theme/README.md

 # plotly-js-material-design-theme

+> Built on top of d3.js and stack.gl, plotly.js is a high-level, declarative charting library. plotly.js ships with 20
+chart types, including 3D charts, statistical graphs, and SVG maps.

-**Warning**: This project is currently not stable and the API might change in the future.
+This library introduces the Material Design guidelines to Plotly.js. **Warning**: This project is currently not stable and the API might change in the future.
 See the current [demo](https://ndabap.github.io/plotly-js-material-design-theme/).

 ## Features